marienz/nix-doom-emacs-unstraightened/README.md

 Experimental, but sufficiently complete bug reports are welcome.

+> [!NOTE]
+> flake.lock is not yet updated automatically (I plan to add this after adding
+> more tests).
+This means using `nix flake update` to update Unstraightened will
+> not immediately give you the latest version of Doom Emacs and Elisp packages.

 ## How to use

 ### Test run

-Check out this repository, copy your Doom configuration into `doomdirs/examples` (overwriting what's there), then run `nix run .#doom-example`.
+1. Check out this repository
+1. Copy your Doom configuration into `doomdirs/example` (overwriting what's there)
+1. Make sure all files are added (`git add doomdirs/example`)
+1. Run `nix run .#doom-example`.

 If this does not work, the "with flakes" setup below is unlikely to work either.
 Please file an issue.